arafatalim/fav-npm-backend/README.md

 `if(localStorage.getItem("key", value)){}`
 `else{error}`

-## When user click on signout then remove the user id from the localstorage
+## When the user click on signout button then remove the user id from the localstorage
 `localStorage.removeItem("key");`

 ## When user want to login then search the user's name from the database
- - if found then save the user's name into the localstorage
+ - if found then save the user's name and id into the localstorage
-    - select name from user where name="joe"
+    - `select name from user where name="joe"`
  - If not found ask user to fill the form, say new user.

 ## if user found then go user's data and display the data
-`select * from user where name="joe";`
+`select * from user where id="1";`

 ## Inserting data into the user table